-It is always fun to visit new cities but one thing I have found is it is hard to know what to do when you get there.
-Many cities have signature attractions but sometimes those places cost a fortune.
-Here are some amazing things to do in the beautiful midwestern city of Minneapolis that won’t break the bank.
+It is always fun to visit new cities, but one thing I have found is it is hard to know what to do when you get there.
+Many cities have signature attractions, but sometimes those places cost a fortune.
+Here are some amazing things to do in the beautiful Midwestern city of Minneapolis that won’t break the bank.
 In fact, all of these activities are FREE!

 Surprisingly, Minneapolis is becoming one of the most popular cities in the US to travel to.
-Most wouldn’t think of traveling there but Minneapolis is quickly becoming one of the coolest places to be and is fast becoming a cultural hotspot!
+Most wouldn’t think of traveling there, but Minneapolis is quickly becoming one of the coolest places to be and is fast becoming a cultural hotspot!
 While there are over a hundred different free things to do in the Twin Cities, we’ve compiled a list of 25.
 So grab your bags and let’s go!

 It’s the perfect place to indulge your inner botanist.
 This beautiful place is right next to Lake Harriet where you can enjoy an afternoon full of amazing flowers.

-On that same note, the Minnesota Sinfonia often has free concerts for adults and families in the Minneapolis/St. Paul area.
+The Minnesota Sinfonia often has free concerts for adults and families in the Minneapolis/St. Paul area.
 This is a great opportunity to treat your kids to the beauty of classical music.

 You can catch some of the greatest views in the whole city from this pedestrian walk bridge that crosses directly over the Mississippi River at St. Anthony Falls.
-Be sure to look at the Mill City Ruins which makes it the perfect afternoon hangout spot.
+Be sure to look at the Mill City Ruins, which makes it the perfect afternoon hangout spot.

 This garden of statues is located opposite the Walker Art Center and has some very famous pieces of modern sculpture such as the Spoonbridge and Cherry and the Standing Fish.
-The Art Center itself is also a really great visit and you can visit it for free on Thursday evenings from 5-9 or on the first Saturday of each month.

 On the wild side, Como Park Zoo is fun for the whole family!
 They have everything from animals, gardens, carousel and other park rides, pieces of art, and plenty of gift shops.
 It’s also FREE!